Causes of antenatal hydronephrosis

 Will antenatal hydronephrosis affect other family members?

-Antenatal hydronephrosis does not usually run in families, and it is not likely to happen in future pregnancies.
+Antenatal hydronephrosis itself does not usually run in families, and it is not likely to happen in future pregnancies.
 A few conditions that cause antenatal hydronephrosis, such as VUR, may run in families and may be inherited from the mother or father.

 More information